adebiyial/orangeman-2023-1/pages/blog/js-sort-string-array.md

 // [ 'Bayou', 'Eggs', 'Grip', 'Jaw', 'bite', 'caYman', 'crocodilian', 'gator', 'grips', 'nest' ]
 ```

-Still, it doesn’t work.
+Still, it doesn&apos;t work.
 In fact, we might as well not have written a comparison function.

 ## Attempt Three: With a Comparison Function and a Common Case